Imaikkaa Nodigal: Release

 Imaikkaa Nodigal was released on 30 August 2018.
 The satellite rights were sold to Colors Tamil and the Telugu dubbed version titled Anjali CBI was released on 22 February 2019.

 Critical reception

-Imaikkaa Nodigal received positive reviews from critics and audience.

-The Times of India and Hindustan Times rated the film 3.5/5 with Times of India stating "Apart from a few make-believe scenes, the director manages to keep the twists unpredictable and the thrill factor engaging till the end." and Hindustan Times Noting "Nayanthara has succeeded yet again by picking a character that we have never seen her portray.
+Thinkal Menon of The Times of India rated the film 3.5/5, stating, "Apart from a few make-believe scenes, the director manages to keep the twists unpredictable and the thrill factor engaging till the end."
+Priyanka Sundar of Hindustan Times noted, "Nayanthara has succeeded yet again by picking a character that we have never seen her portray.
 Anjali is not perfect at what she does but her agenda is to catch the killer, played by Anurag Kashyap."

-Film critic Baradwaj Rangan described the film as "A generic, barely watchable serial-killer thriller that squanders a great premise."
+Baradwaj Rangan described the film as "A generic, barely watchable serial-killer thriller that squanders a great premise."